astrcrai/prospero-docs/docs/source/index.rst

   :width: 800
   :alt: Prospero

 PROSPERO is available for use by all research staff and postgraduate research students at LJMU, subject to usage :ref:`policies<Policies>`.
-If you would like to start using Prospero please see :ref:`how to get access<Access>`
+If you would like to start using Prospero please see :ref:`Getting Access<Access>`.

 .. note::